 It can be a simple one, with fewer details, like this one I found on Repeat Crafter Me.
 The increase and decrease sections are marked, but you will not know which side of the pattern you work on or the total number of tiles you should have, this is something you will have to check yourself on the graphgan.

-This way of pattern writing is suitable to simple designs or for c2c squares where you only have increase and decrease rows.
+This way of pattern writing is suitable for simple designs or for c2c squares where you only have increase and decrease rows.

-Or a more detailed one using color blocks as well as color abbreviations, the total number of c2c tile count and which direction to work marked by up and down arrows.
-Here is an example from a Two Magic Pixels pattern.
+Or a more detailed one with the total number of c2c tile count, colors used, and which direction to work marked by up and down arrows.
+Here is an example from my other website, Magic Yarn Pixels.

 The total count of c2c tiles by color at the end of the pattern is there to help you decide how much yarn should you use (if you use a different yarn weight for example).
 Simply see how much yarn you use for a c2c tile and then multiply it by the total number of c2c tiles to see how much yarn you need in that particular color.